pgregory/tumbleweed/README.markdown

 Status
 ------

-So far, the majority of the work has been on updating the VM, and enhancing the basic language support.
+Work is underway to update and improve the system as a whole, focusing in the following areas.

- * Added a foreign function interface using libffi.
+ * Add a foreign function interface using libffi.
    This allows direct access to shared library functionality without having to extend the VM.
-   Primary initial use is to enable the IUP based
-   GUI library.
  * Extend the basic language functionality to include MetaClass support.
 The MetaClass support follows the standard Smalltalk approach, all classes have a unique